danny-fallas/use-store-react/README.md

 npm install --save @dannyman/use-store
 ```

 _Use the latest version for better support.
-Or use @1.1.3 if you are still using v1_
+Or upgrade to @1.1.3 if you are still using v1_

 ## Usage